doomnor/anki-manual-zh-tw/src/filtered-decks.md

 previous delay.
 This calculation works on a sliding scale.

-Because reviewing a card shortly after it is scheduled has little impact on scheduling (e.g. a card due tomorrow with a one day interval will remain due tomorrow if reviewed early), **the "review ahead" custom study setting is not appropriate for repeated use**.
-If used to go through a week's worth of cards before a trip, the mature cards will be rescheduled into the future and the new cards will remain at small intervals, because you don't know them well enough for them to be rescheduled further.
-If you review ahead again the next day, all you'll end up doing is going through those same new cards again, to little benefit.
+Because reviewing a card shortly after it is scheduled has little impact on scheduling (eg, a card due tomorrow with a one day interval will remain due tomorrow if reviewed early), **the "review ahead" custom study setting is not appropriate for repeated use**.
+If used to go through a week’s worth of cards before a trip, the mature cards will be rescheduled into the future and the new cards will remain at small intervals, because you don’t know them well enough for them to be rescheduled further.
+If you review ahead again the next day, all you’ll end up doing is going through those same new cards again, to little benefit.